codex-router/codex.jenkins/README.md

    - **Include Build Context**: Include build environment in analysis
    - **Fail on Error**: Fail build if analysis encounters errors
    - **Additional Parameters**: Custom parameters in key=value format

+#### Codex Interactive Chat Build Step

+1. Go to your job configuration
+2. Add "Codex Interactive Chat" build step
+3. Configure the chat parameters:
+   - **Initial Message**: Optional initial message to start the chat session
+   - **Context**: Optional context information (if not provided, build context is automatically included)
+   - **Model**: Model to use for chat (optional, uses default from job or global config)
+   - **Timeout**: Chat session timeout in seconds (default: 120)
+   - **Additional Parameters**: Custom parameters in key=value format

+**Note**: All chat conversations are streamed to the Jenkins console output in real-time, making them visible for all Jenkins jobs.

 ### Analysis Types